slikts/forcetabsize/README.md

 in GitHub's code viewer.
 It assumes that the first indented non-comment line is at the first level of indentation and adjusts the indentation accordingly.
 It also applies `tab-size` CSS to the code viewer.
 The changes in tab size can be turned off with a page action button.
-The extenion doesn't affect any other workings of GitHub.
+The extention doesn't affect any other workings of GitHub.

 Note: Reducing the number or spaces is not yet supported, it only adds spaces